-The Company has recorded intangible assets at cost, which consist of patents.
-The Company evaluates intangible assets on an annual basis or more frequently if management believes indicators of impairment exist.
-Such indicators could include but are not limited to (1) a significant adverse change in legal factors or in business climate, (2) unanticipated competition, or (3) an adverse action or assessment by a regulator.
-The Company first assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If management concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, management conducts a two-step quantitative impairment test.
-The first step of the impairment test involves comparing the fair value of the applicable reporting unit with its carrying value.
-The Company estimates the fair values of its reporting units using a combination of the income, or discounted cash flows, approach and the market approach, which utilizes comparable companies' data.
-If the carrying amount of a reporting unit exceeds the reporting unit's fair value, management performs the second step of the impairment test.
-The second step of the impairment test involves comparing the implied fair value of the affected reporting unit's asset with the carrying value of that asset.
-The amount, by which the carrying value of the asset exceeds its implied fair value, if any, is recognized as an impairment loss.
-The Company's evaluation of its intangible asset completed during the years ending December 31, 2020 and 2019, resulted in no impairment losses.
+The Company evaluates goodwill on an annual basis in the fourth quarter or more frequently if management believes indicators of impairment exist.
+Such indicators could include, but are not limited to (1) a significant adverse change in legal factors or in business climate, (2) unanticipated competition, or (3) an adverse action or assessment by a regulator.
+The Company first assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
+If management concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, management conducts a quantitative goodwill impairment test.
+The impairment test involves comparing the fair value of the applicable reporting unit with its carrying value.
+The Company estimates the fair values of its reporting units using a combination of the income, or discounted cash flows, approach and the market approach, which utilizes com-parable companies' data.
+If the carrying amount of a reporting unit exceeds the reporting unit's fair value, an impairment loss is recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
+The Company's evaluation of goodwill completed during the year resulted in no impairment losses.